MadAppGang/MAGLogger/README.md

 ## About

-MAGLogger is a library wich allows you to collect application logs and send them to server.
+<em>MAGLogger</em> is a library wich allows you to collect application logs and send them to server.
 It gathers such data as application`s session information and detailed log events to local storage.
 You are able to scpecify one of five log levels (verbose, debug, info, warning, error), event TAG (context) and payload for each log event.
 After amount of events has been reached particular value (which can be customized), library attempts to send gathered data to server.
 Also it attempts to send data to server on every application startup.

 This library is distributed as two classes:
-- MAGLogger - the main class to interact with library.
+- <em>MAGLogger</em> - the main class to interact with library.
 It represents facade functions and prorerties to set library up and create log events;
-- MAGBackendLogSender - class which allows to store log events locally and send them to server whenever it necessary.
-It conforms to MAGLogSender protocol.
+- <em>MAGBackendLogSender</em> - class which allows to store log events locally and send them to server whenever it necessary.
+It conforms to <em>MAGLogSender</em> protocol.

-If you want to implement your custom logging logic, you must implement your own log sender which must conform to MAGLogSender protocol, like MAGBackendLogSender class.
+If you want to implement your custom logging logic, you must implement your own log sender which must conform to <em>MAGLogSender</em> protocol, like <em>MAGBackendLogSender</em> class.

 ## Installation